-John Thomas York of Greensboro is the winner of the 2017 Alex Albright Creative Nonfiction Prize competition for “Seven Years on the Farm.”
-York will receive $250 from the North Carolina Literary and Historical Association, and his winning essay will be published in the North Carolina Literary Review (NCLR) in 2018.
+Nancy Werking Poling of Black Mountain is the winner of the 2018 Alex Albright Creative Nonfiction Prize competition for “Leander’s Lies.”
+Poling will receive $1000 from the North Carolina Literary Review, thanks to a generous NCLR reader’s donation that allowed this year’s honorarium to increase (from the previous award of $250).
+Her winning essay will be published in the North Carolina Literary Review (NCLR) in 2019.

 North Carolina Literary Review